 What’s up with “ZLR”?

-German for “zeimlich langsam romanze” or “rather slow romance,” a combination of the words Robert Schumann used to describe the tempo and overall feel of the second movement of his fourth symphony.
+German for “ziemlich langsame Romanze” or “rather slow romance,” a combination of the words Robert Schumann used to describe the tempo and overall feel of the second movement of his fourth symphony.
 I use an excerpt from this piece as a solo piano introduction to one of the compositions on my forthcoming recording, and it also seemed fitting to describe a salient fact about me as a musician and writer about music as well as words: that I made the transition to full-time musician in my late forties: a rather slow romance indeed.

 Why subscribe?